joeycollins/EvoC2D/README.md

 # EvoC2D
 Evolution simulator written in C and OpenGL.
 More info and demos at https://joeycollins.github.io/EvoC2DSite/

+## Precompiled Release

+An executable is in the /CompiledRelease/ directory along with opengl32.dll.
+Run this from within the directory.

 ## Compiling EvoC2D

 EvoC2D was written for Windows machines.
 Requires opengl32.dll.
 This is installed by default with Visual Studio C++ development.